brenobaptista/blog/src/posts/best-development-tools-javascript-projects.md

 ## Lint Staged <span class="emoji">🛑💩</span>

-Instead of running ESLint and Prettier on the entire project every time, Lint Staged will make sure you only lint files that will be committed.
+Instead of running ESLint and Prettier on the entire project every time, <dfn>Lint Staged</dfn> will make sure you only lint files that will be committed.

 - [Install Lint Staged in your project](https://github.com/okonet/lint-staged)